 Having car rental collision/loss damage waiver insurance is also impressive since this is a benefit that usually only comes with premium travel credit cards.
 In addition, since this is a World Elite Mastercard, you get LoungeKey access which is similar to Priority Pass and gives you airport lounge access.
 You’ll still have to pay $27 USD for each individual visit, but the standard membership is free which is normally $99 a year.
 Register for the program by going to the MasterCard Airport Experiences provided by LoungeKey website.

 If you think about it, the PC Financial World Elite Mastercard has cash-back features while having many travel benefits which is a huge win for cardholders.
+If you want a travel specific card, then take a look at my list of the best travel credit cards in Canada.

 My PC Financial World Elite Mastercard review is positive.
 This is a must-have card for anyone who shops on a regular basis at the Loblaws network of stores.
 Note that there are three versions of the PC Mastercard.
 Which one you get assigned when applying is based on your household income.
-Use my referral link now to apply for the card.
-You can also read my review of the American Express SimplyCash Preferred Card to see how it compares.